chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - ES6 classes provide a cleaner, more compact alternative to constructors and prototypes.
   - As with functions, they are first-class citizens and come in the form of declarations and expressions.
   - Functionally, classes behave almost identically to the constructors and prototypes they aim to replace.
 - Why classes?
+  - The reason we use classes is it that classes provide a cleaner, more compact alternative to constructors and prototypes.
-  - Using classes, it's possible to do everything you can with the constructor and prototype pattern.
-However, the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.
+  - Functionally, classes behave almost identically to constructors and prototypes, but the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.
+    - A significant difference between classes and constructor/prototype pattern : you **must** use the `new` keyword to call the constructor when using a `class`.
+JavaScript raises a `TypeError` if you try to call the constructor without the `new` keyword.
   - JavaScript classes make it look more like a classical OO language to make the transition smoother for developers who have experience working with other OO languages.

 #### Precision of Language